 The scheme aims to support research which results in the translation of new evidence into improved clinical practice and health policy and which delivers improvements in health and healthcare to Australians.

 Critical documentation to apply to the Practitioner Fellowships scheme is available on GrantConnect.

 Applicants need to be a GrantConnect registered user to download Grant Opportunity documents prior to starting an application in RGMS.
 To register, applicants must complete the New User Registration on the GrantConnect website.

 The following resources provide further information on how to apply for NHMRC grant funding:

 - Australian Standard Research Classifications and NHMRC Research Keywords/Phrases.

 Apply for funding

-The NHMRC’s Research Grants Management System (RGMS) must be used to access/enter your CV and Profile, and submit your Practitioner Fellowship application.
+Applicants must use the NHMRC’s Research Grants Management System (RGMS) to access/update their CV and Profile, and submit their Practitioner Fellowships application.